Warley Primary School

 Implementation

 Every child at Warley Primary School has the opportunity to participate in 2 lessons per week, with one normally taking place outside and one inside.
-Above and beyond this, children get the opportunity to experience taster sessions in numerous different sports, including those that would not normally be found on the school curriculum, such as Fencing and Kidditch.
+Above and beyond this, children get the opportunity to experience taster sessions in numerous different sports, including those that would not normally be found on the school curriculum, such as Golf, Kung Fu and Skipping.
 More information about this can be found in our Sports Premium report.
-Our Class Teachers offer a diverse range of sports in extra-curricular clubs after school, all of which are free for children to attend and change every half term.
+Our Class Teachers offer a diverse range of sports in extra-curricular clubs after school, which incur a small charge of 50p per week, but are free to all pupils entitled to the Pupil Premium Grant.
+These clubs change every half term.

-All PE lessons begin with a 5 minute continuous run.
-This decision was made in light of the poorer than usual health and wellbeing of children upon return from school closures.
-Many children did not have opportunities to be active whilst at home and so we have taken this step to ensure children's fitness improves.
+All PE lessons begin with a 5-minute continuous run.
+This decision was initially made in light of the poorer than usual health and wellbeing of pupils upon the return from school closures after Covid.
+However, it is an initiative we have continued with, as we feel many of our pupils have sedentary lifestyles.
 Lessons are based around building skills; skills which can be applied within and across sports.
 At the end of a unit, pupils have the opportunity to apply these skills, if applicable, to game/match situations.
 We encourage our pupils to evaluate their own performance, in both indoor and outdoor PE lessons and they then consider how they could perform even better next time.
 Pupils who show a particular aptitude in certain sports may get the opportunity to compete at school, district and county level.
 There are also opportunities for all children to compete at school level, for example, during our inter-house competitions.

 Children in Year 4 and Year 5 having swimming lessons every week, for the entire academic year.